coolCucumber-cat/laraxum/README.md

 # Laraxum

 Create API database servers easily using Axum and SQLX.
-It is inspired by Laravel and uses the MVC paradigm:
+It uses the MVC paradigm:

 - Model: manages the data storage and interacts with the database.
 - View: manages the data input/output and interacts with the end user.